Medtabka/Business-Data-Analytics-Project/README.md

 # Online Retail, Customer Churn Prediction

 This repo predicts customer churn (90-day inactivity) from the UCI Online Retail dataset using time aware feature/label windows.
 It includes RFM, lifecycle features, leakage-safe splits, and three models (LogReg, RandomForest, XGBoost).
+Note: The data folder is not included in repo, create a data folder and add subfolders (cleaned, processed, raw) and adjust paths in files if needed.

 ## Repository Structure:
 1- data folder: contains cleaned and raw data for training models and predicting churn.